-The Merton model for calculating probability of default (PD) uses the Black Scholes equation to estimate the value of this option.
-The model specification are mapped as under:
+The Merton model for calculating the probability of default (PD) uses the Black Scholes equation to estimate the value of this option.
+The specification for this credit risk model is mapped as under:

 E = V*N(d1) – D*PVF*N(d2) (1a)

-where E = is the market value of equity (option value)
+- E = the market value of equity (option value)

 - D = the book value of liabilities (strike price)

-V = is the market value of assets
+- V = the market value of assets

-r = is the risk-free borrowing and lending rate
+- r = the risk-free borrowing and lending rate

-Sigmaa = is the percentage standard deviation (volatility) of asset value
+- Sigmaa = the percentage standard deviation (volatility) of asset value

-N = is the cumulative normal distribution function whose value is calculated at d1
+- N = the cumulative normal distribution function whose value is calculated at d1 and d2, where:

-In equations (1) or (1a), there are two unknowns: the market value of assets (V) and volatility of asset value (sigmaa).
-However, it is also possible to derive another equation from equations (1) or (1a), by taking the mathematical expectation after differentiating both sides of the equations.
+In equation (1a), there are two unknowns: the market value of assets (V) and volatility of asset value (sigmaa).
+However, it is also possible to derive another equation from (1a).

 Again, this equation can be understood by using the Black-Scholes formula as an example.
 By taking the first derivative on both sides of (1a), and applying the expectation operator, one obtains the following expression: